alessfm/alessfm/README.md

 - The Candle Curse (still active, creating player)
 - Lampião (still active, in the need of ideas)
 - University-Projects (still active, but now I'm on vacation)
-- 11-AleXS (I'm still alive, so still active)
+- alessfm (I'm still alive, so still active)

 ###### ⚠️ The project below is interrupted indefinitely.